Tiruvallur: Industries

 Tiruvallur is a fast-developing district.
-Agriculture is the mainstay of the economy.
+The Kakkalur SIDCO lies in the eastern boundary of city which is main industrial area adjacent to city.
+Other than that, Caterpillar, Hindustan Motors, Kingfisher breweries has their factories near to city.
+Agriculture is also the mainstay of the economy.
 The major crops cultivated are paddy, sugarcane and groundnut, with smaller crops of millets (cumbu, ragi, tinai, etc.), pulses (red gram, black gram, green gram, etc.), gingelly and chillies.
 Vegetables, flowers and fruits (mango, banana, etc.) are also grown.
 Three cropping seasons are being followed in the district for paddy, viz, Sornavari (April–August), Samba (July–Jan) and Navarai (December–March).

 Peripheral areas of the district have industrial units, with industry and commerce gaining a prominent position.

 Stray cattle

 In Tiruvallur, multiple vehicle accidents have occurred due to the stray cattle.
 Most of the accidents related to stray cattle on the roads occurred at night, when it is harder to see the animal on roads with insufficient lights.
 The residents of Tiruvallur district who allow their cattle to freely wander on the roads have been warned by the police.
 Imprisonment of up to three years and fine up to ₹5,000 are applicable according to the provisions of the Tamil Nadu Animals and Birds in Urban Areas (Control and Regulation) Act, 1997.
 Police have also threatened actions according to the Indian Penal Code and Prevention of Cruelty to Animals Act, in addition the stray cattle would be sent to cow sheds operated by the government.
 Yet these measures have not reduced the practice of cattle owners releasing their cattle.
 The authorities of Tiruvallur district have also set up call center to report incidents of stray cattle.